isaacbraun/braun-bauen-hugo/content/_index.md

 {{< section-header title="Work With Us" id="contact" padding="all" >}}
 {{% prose classes="max-w-none" %}}
-From small fixes to large projects, we are open to work and would love to hear from you!
+From minor fixes to large projects, we are open to work and would love to hear from you!\
+We specialize in website development but feel free to reach out with any non-web questions or ideas.

 Email us at [contact@braunbauen.com](mailto:contact@braunbauen.com "Email Braun Bauen").
 {{% /prose %}}